The Ministry staffing formula generates approximately 12 teaching staff. With support staff in the school we have approximately 30 staff in total.

 Gabrielle – Pod 5

-This is my first year at Avalon School, and also my first year of teaching.
-I am loving being part of the Avalon community.
+This is my second year at Avalon School, and after a great first year I am so thrilled to be back teaching Year 3’s in the junior school.
+I just love being part of the Avalon community.

-I moved to the Hutt Valley from Auckland at the start of the year and am enjoying the relaxed lifestyle.
-I love getting out to the beach and bush, walking my two dogs with friends, swimming in the ocean, going for hikes, anything that involves the outdoors!
+I moved to the Hutt Valley from Auckland last year and am enjoying the slower pace of the Hutt.
+I enjoy getting out to the beach and bush, walking my two dogs with friends, going for hikes, anything that involves the outdoors!
 I also love food, whether it be cooking and baking at home or going out and enjoying a meal.

 Penny – Middle School